Table of contents

 - What Eko stethoscopes support wireless auscultations?

-The CORE Digital Stethoscope & Attachment support wireless auscultation with both wired and wireless headphones or Bluetooth-enabled hearing aids connected to your mobile device.
+The CORE Digital Stethoscope & Attachment and DUO support wireless auscultation with both wired and wireless headphones or Bluetooth-enabled hearing aids connected to your mobile device.

 - Why are headphones needed for wireless auscultation?

 External phone, tablet, and, computer speakers are optimized to filter human voices, which are high-frequency sounds.
 Heart sounds are low-frequency and require quality headphones that support bass for a clinician to be able to auscultate properly.
-Wired headphones are the universal solution for best sound quality; however, clinicians with newer iPhones and AirPods can hear clear heart sounds.
+Wired headphones are the universal solution for best sound quality; however, clinicians can hear clear heart sounds with wireless headphones.

 - Why is the Eko App required for wireless auscultation?